eslint/eslint.org/src/content/blog/2022-08-05-new-config-system-part-2.md

 ];
 ```

 With this config, all JavaScript files ending with `.test.js` will be ignored.
-You can think of this as the equivalent of `ignorePatterns` in eslintrc, albiet with minimatch patterns.
+You can think of this as the equivalent of `ignorePatterns` in eslintrc, albeit with minimatch patterns.

 ## Goodbye `extends`, hello flat cascade